AshleyCameron1994/IMS-Starter/README.md

 *For help in [Choosing a license](https://choosealicense.com/)*

 ## Acknowledgments
 Thank you to Vinesh, Pawel and to Piers the trainers who helped me with this project.
-Especially Pawle who gave me some code to use.
+Especially Pawel who gave me some code to use.
 * Hat tip to anyone whose code was used
 * Inspiration
 * etc